-In order to remotely control the device via this port, connect the master unit to a PC using the included USB cable and switch the device on.
-The USB ports on the slave units are only for service purposes, such as firmware updates.
+In order to remotely control the device via this port, connect the device with a PC using the included USB cable and switch the device on.

 2.3.11.1 Driver installation (Windows)

 On the initial connection with a PC the operating system will identify the device as new hardware and will try to install a driver.
 The required driver is for a Communication Device Class (CDC) device and is usually integrated in current operating systems such as Windows 7 or 10.
 But it's strongly recommended to use the included driver installer (on USB stick) to gain maximum compatibility of the device to our softwares.